-After Hurricane Sandy, it only took a short time, before Jeanne Zieff, a Staten Island, the social worker began seeing the fallout.
-Before Thanksgiving, Zieff counseled an 88-year old woman, who had recently received an $8,000 FEMA check for storm damage.
+After Hurricane Sandy, it only took a short time before Jeanne Zieff, a Staten Island, social worker, began seeing the fallout.
+Before Thanksgiving, Zieff counseled an 88-year older woman, who had recently received an $8,000 FEMA check for storm damage.

-Sadly, her live in adult daughter and adult grandchildren made her give them the FEMA check.
+Sadly, her life as an adult daughter and adult grandchildren made her give them the FEMA check.
 In another example, Zieff says that an elderly grandmother loaned her granddaughter a room in her house.
 Important here is that the young woman's basement apartment had flooded.
 So she needed a favor.
-But she refused to leave the home and caused a lot of mischief.
+But she refused to leave home and caused a lot of mischief.

 What is the New York Elder Abuse Program?

 Five non-profit agencies run city-funded elder abuse programs.
 Zieff is the elderly abuse program coordinator for the Community Agency for Senior Citizens.
 Zieff said she discussed the situation with the 88-year-old woman and explained she has the right to say “no.” She did a lot of role-playing with the woman so she would remain strong in asserting herself.

 And she told the abused woman, if anyone asks her for any more money, to call her first.
 The Staten Island social worker then visited the older woman's home, where she said the interlopers were not happy to see her.
 Also, she told the woman’s daughter that the FEMA check was made out to her mother, not her.
 And she also told the younger woman that her mother uses the money however she wants.